aramis-lab/clinicadl/docs/TSVTools.md

 ### Description

-This tool splits all the data in order to have the same sex, age and group distributions in both sets produced.
+This tool splits all the data in order to have the same sex, age and diagnosis distributions in both sets produced.
 The similarity of the age and sex distributions is assessed by a T-test and chi-square test, respectively.